 District Choice ProgramsPinellas County Schools offers families a wealth of educational choices based on students' interests, talents and abilities.
 We strive to meet the needs of today's students with a growing list of more than 70 choice programs that range from Centers for Gifted Studies to International Baccalaureate (IB).
 Opportunities for students have been expanded with the creation of new elementary, middle and high school choice programs.
 Discover all the choices the District Application Programs provide.Visit www.pcsb.org/choice to learn more and to view a list of programs.Striving for the Goal

 - Middle and high school students earned

-- Students are preparing for Science, Technology, Engineering and Mathematics (STEM) careers as early as elementary school.
-Nearly 5,000 students participate in 247 after-school STEM Academies.
+- Career Academy students have a higher graduation rate, higher grade point averages, and better attendance than non-academy students.Students are preparing for Science, Technology, Engineering and Mathematics (STEM) careers as early as elementary school.
+Over 4,500 students participate in 260 after-school STEM Academies.

 - Superintendent Michael A. Grego received state and national recognition for his leadership.
 The Florida Association of District School Superintendents named Dr. Grego the 2018 Florida Superintendent of the Year.
 The National School Foundation Association honored him as their inaugural Superintendent of the Year.